 - My Account

-*On this date in 1904, Sigma Pi Phi Boule’ Fraternity was founded.
+*On this date in 1904, Sigma Pi Phi Boule’s Fraternity was founded.
 Kappa Boule' is one of the most impacting Black fraternal organizations in America.

-Post Reconstruction twentieth century African America found more Black men of distinction functioning in various leadership posts, especially in the churches and benevolent association movement.
-But by and large they lived lives separate from those of other Blacks and the white professionals.
+Post Reconstruction twentieth-century African America found more Black men of distinction functioning in various leadership posts, especially in the churches and benevolent association movement.
+But by and large, they lived lives separate from those of other Blacks and white professionals.
 In 1904 a small group in Philadelphia set out to create an organization that would provide a vehicle for men of standing and like tastes to come together to know the best of one another.

-Henry M. Minton, a pharmacist and doctor spent considerable time contemplating the isolation in which many accomplished Black men lived and worked.
+Henry M. Minton, a pharmacist, and the doctor spent considerable time contemplating the isolation in which many accomplished Black men lived and worked.
 He began to talk with other Black professionals about their shared conditions and about his ideas for forming an organization that would bring them together in fellowship.
 Minton thought that learned and professional Black men should have an organization that "should be a fraternity in the true sense of the word; one whose chief thought should not be to visit the sick and bury the dead, but to bind men of like qualities, tastes and attainments into a close and sacred union that they might know the best of one another."